+The 6 and 8 inch wheels I sell are designed to be used on a buffing machine or bench grinder.
 For a buffing machine, you'll want at least a 1/2 HP motor that spins at 3450 or 3600 RPM.
 One with an extended shaft is best, so you have lots of clearance to buff your parts.

 If you'll be doing lots of buffing, opt for a 3/4 HP motor.
 Also, a 2 speed (typically 1800/3600 RPM) machine offers more versatility and is a great option.

 Personally, this is the machine I use (Baldor motor, will last a lifetime) http://cjn.mx/baldor

 - Eastwood Single Speed: https://amzn.to/2HGtT4Y